Coronavirus – wellbeing measures

 It’s important to remind travellers that as an airport we are not experts in health management or virus control and therefore, rely on the expertise provided by the Government of Jersey and public health bodies, implementing processes and procedures based on their advice.
 We thank you for your continued understanding and patience.

 Queries relating to your travel plans/medical testing

 Should you have any specific questions relating to your future travel plans or if your flight has been affected you must contact your airline directly and not Jersey Airport.
-This can often be done online via ‘Manage my Booking’ or by telephoning the relevant customer services departments.
+This can often be done online via the airline’s website under ‘Manage my Booking’ or by telephoning the relevant customer services departments.
+Please ensure you have your reservation number available.
 Airline call centres experience large volumes of calls, so your patience is appreciated.
 Contact details as follows:

 Blue Islands: (0203) 744 3869

 British Airways: (0844) 493 0787

 easyJet: (0330) 365 5000

 Should you have a query or question relating to the medical testing process, including results, please contact the medical testing helpline on telephone +44 (0)1534 445566 or email email@example.com.
 Jersey Airport or your airline does not hold this data so are unfortunately unable to assist.